RSBuddy/osbuddy-community/README.md

 ## Creating a plugin
 Make sure you have run OSBuddy so that you have an OSBuddy folder in your user directory.
 This will contain loader.jar, which you will need to your plugin project's class path so that you can run your plugin.

-To run your plugin (we recommend launching in Debug mode), launch the main class com.osbuddy.loader.Loader with the following VM arguments:
+To run your plugin (we recommend launching in Debug mode).
+Edit configurations to add a new Application with the main class com.osbuddy.loader.Loader with the following VM arguments:
 ```
 -Dplugin-classpath=out/production/classes
 -Dplugin-resources=out/production/resources